Russell Simmons, AJ Calloway Sexual Assault Story Allegedly Killed By MSNBC, Per ‘Hollywood Reporter’

 Author and domestic-violence activist Sil Lai Abrams was ready to go public with her “Me Too” stories involving music mogul Russell Simmons and Extra co-host AJ Calloway earlier this year.
 However, six months later, the segment still hasn’t aired.
-Now, The Hollywood Reporter has published an extensive investigative piece about what allegedly happened.
+Now, the Hollywood Reporter has published an extensive investigative piece about what allegedly happened.

-Abrams first talked about the alleged sexual assaults in her 2007 book No More Drama: Nine Simple Steps to Transforming a Breakdown into a Breakthrough but did not reveal the names of the assailants.
+Abrams first talked about the alleged sexual assaults in her 2007 book, No More Drama: Nine Simple Steps to Transforming a Breakdown into a Breakthrough, but did not reveal the names of the assailants.
 However, last fall, after many women and men came forward to share their stories of sexual harassment by Hollywood bigwigs, the 47-year-old felt the need to expose her alleged attackers.

 She asked MSNBC’s Joy Reid, a professional acquaintance, to broadcast her story because she “wanted someone with the cultural sensitivity to realize how challenging it is for a black woman to come forward,” she told THR.
 “I, as a black woman, don’t ever want to be looked at as someone who is trying to bring down one of our own — even if I myself am the victim of a black man.
 It’s terrible — this sense that we need to navigate between our womanhood and our blackness, when in fact they cannot be separated.”